FirelightWP/easy-fancybox/readme.txt

 See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to manage YouTube, Dailymotion and Vimeo movies (and similar services) and tips to make inline content display in a FancyBox overlay.
 Subscribe to [4Visions](http://4visions.nl/rss/) for tips on how to get a high degree of control over what will be shown in a FancyBox overlay on your website.

 Visit [FancyBox](http://fancybox.net/) for more information, examples and the FancyBox Support Forum.
 Please consider a DONATION for continued development of the FancyBox project.

+**Recommended:**
+- For increased performance, simply install and activate the plugin [Use Google Libraries](http://wordpress.org/extend/plugins/use-google-libraries/) to load jQuery from Googles CDN.

 = Translations =